mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

  When the source of knowledge is your own body, the result is more powerful and long-lasting.
 It somehow changes a part of your being, and so does the design practice.
 The outcome is an authentic, **genuine**, undeniable point of view which can not be predetermined.
 Nevertheless, there are always two sides on this: I got more passionate and excited but also more frustrated.
 I was not able to switch to another subject or just take a break, since I was the designer and I was the "guinea pig".

 - *Did anything change about your way of working?*
-My way of working at that day was the complete opposite of what I'm used to.
-In order to challenge my 'extreme' slow rhythm and indecisiveness, I tried implementing an extreme opposite.
-Which of course+++
+(still writing)
+The way Ι worked that day was the complete opposite of what I'm used to.
+I tried to switch from being extremely slow and indecisive, to being extremely fast and direct.
+What I realised was that time is a luxury that can either reinforce or prevent the project's development.
+It might help me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and over-procrastinate.
+Analysing every possibility that exists can misguide me and disconnect my project from my original penchant.
+?Forsee implications on going with the flow / comparison with normal life / Im the frame of reference I had to constantly Even though Which of course+++

 - *What does it mean for your future work?*
 To be discovered.